Jalen Hurts Player Prop Bets for NFL Week 11 | Philadelphia vs. New Orleans 11/21/2021

 - Hurts added 55 yards on 13 carries, averaging 4.2 yards per carry.

-- Hurts has 443 passing yards (147.7 ypg), completing 66.7% of his passes and tossing three touchdown passes and one interception over his last three games.
+- Over his last three games, Hurts has recorded 443 passing yards (147.7 per game) while going 36-for-54 (66.7% completion percentage) and throwing three touchdowns and one interception.

 Hurts' Philadelphia Teammates